-- Read Part One of KCSIE and confirm that they have done so.
-Each time Part One of KCSIE is updated by the Department for Education, staff will be updated on the changes via the regular staff meetings, phase group meeting and internal electronic communication. - Understand key information contained in Part One of KCSIE.
-The School will ensure staff understanding by staff confirming that they have understood the document read and through dialogue during phase group and staff meetings. - Receive training in safeguarding and child protection regularly, in line with advice from Trafford, the police and/or the clinical commissioning group within Trafford.
+- Read Part One of KCSIE and Annex B (or Annex A, for those staff who do not have contact with children) confirm that they have done so.
+Each time Part One of KCSIE is updated by the Department for Education, staff will be updated on the changes via the regular staff meetings, phase group meeting and internal electronic communication. - Understand key information contained in Part One of KCSIE plus the relevant annex.
+The School will ensure staff understanding by staff confirming that they have understood the document read and through dialogue during phase group and staff meetings.

+- Receive training in safeguarding and child protection regularly, in line with advice from Trafford, the police and/or the clinical commissioning group within Trafford.
 Training will include online safety and harmful sexual behaviours (including peer on peer sexual violence and harassment).
 It will also include Prevent awareness training to equip staff to raise concerns appropriately by ensuring all staff have the knowledge and confidence to identify children at risk of being drawn into terrorism; are able to challenge extremist ideas; and know how to refer children and young people for further help. - Undertake regular informal updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
 The School provides these via, for example, internal communication and staff/phase group meetings.

-The cycle of training follows an annual face-to-face Full Child Protection Training through an external agency, plus annual on-line training (EduCare) which includes safeguarding and child protection, child exploitation, on-line safety, prevent and prevention of bullying, physical restraint, channel, safer recruitment (for SMT) and child neglect.
+The cycle of training follows an annual face-to-face Full Child Protection Training through an external agency or an annual on-line training (EduCare) which includes safeguarding and child protection, child exploitation, on-line safety, prevent and prevention of bullying, child neglect and safer recruitment (for SMT).

-The DSL provides regular updates to staff and any will facilitate any additional training not covered by the external agency.
+The DSL provides regular updates to staff and will facilitate any additional training not covered by the external agency.